dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Random Forest Regression
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Random forest is an ensemble learning method to solve any classification and regression problem.
 Random forest training builds a model composition (ensemble) of one type and uses some aggregation algorithm of several answers from models.
 Each model is trained on a part of the training dataset.
 The part is defined according to bagging and feature subspace methods.
-More information about these concepts may be found here: 1, 2 and 3.

 With local data: